drufball/layered-apis/README.md

 </script>
 ```

-As shown here, this `std:x|y` URL syntax contains both an _API identifier_ (e.g. "`infinite-list`" or "`async-local-storage`"), and a _fallback URL_.
+As shown here, this `std:x|y` URL syntax contains both an _API identifier_ (e.g. "`virtual-list`" or "`async-local-storage`"), and a _fallback URL_.
 If the browser does not support the layered API specified by the given API identifier, it instead loads the contents of the fallback URL.

 See [this document](https://docs.google.com/document/d/1jRQjQP8DmV7RL75u_67ps3SB1sjfa1bFZmbCMfJCvrM/edit) for an exploration of alternate syntax options; the above is our tentative choice for now.